Deciding to go to couples therapy might feel like a monumental step in your relationship.

 Our partners can’t meet 100 percent of our needs, and that’s just the truth.
 They are only one person, not a superhuman.
 However, if you are not getting the emotional support you need or if you feel disrespected, unheard, or misunderstood, then couples therapy can help.

-You are committed to your relationship
+You are committed to your relationship.

 Taking on couples therapy shows that you are committed to improving your relationship.
 Engaging in couples counseling doesn’t always mean that there are big problems afoot or that you are headed for a breakup.
 It’s also not just for married couples.
 Any couple at any stage of their relationship can benefit from couples therapy.
 Committing to counseling is not an indication that your relationship is failing.
 It is a way to gain a deeper understanding of who your partner is and what your expectations are.
-Couples therapy will help you learn to communicate more effectively and build a strong, healthy relationship that can weather the tides of change.
+Couples therapy will help you learn to communicate more effectively and build a strong, healthy, and growth-oriented relationship that that can weather the tides of change.

 Your partner wants to go to counseling.